-In Class Exercises (ICE) will be given during the live classes.
-These exercises will be counted for credit and will be worth 20% of the grade.
+In Class Exercises (ICE) will be given during the in-person classes.
+These exercises will be counted for credit and will be worth part of your grade.

 Homework Problems

 Homework is not required for this course.
 However, suggested homework problems will be provided via Canvas (WileyPlus) to help students prepare for the exams.
 These problems are not required and no credit will be awarded.